fbef0102/Game-Private_Plugin/Plugin_插件/Items_物品/who_shot_gas/readme.md

 * <details><summary>Changelog | 版本日誌</summary>

 	* v1.4 (2023-3-4)
-		* Request by JACK
 		* Count red / yellow / green gascan separately

 	* v1.3 (2023-3-1)
-		* Request by JACK
 		* Add cvars
 			```php
 			// If 1, Ignore gas can if ignited by fire